 Note that both the values are same here, that means password and confirmation password should be the same.

-Our attack is now ready just wait for the client to connect and see the credential coming.
+Evil Twin attack is now ready, however, you’d need to wait for the client to connect and see the credential coming.

-In some cases your client might already be connected to the original AP.
-You need to disconnect the client as we did in the previous chapters using aireplay-ng utility.
+In some cases, your client might already be connected to the original AP.
+You need to disconnect the client forcefully using

 aireplay-ng --deauth 0 -a <BSSID> <Interface>